 You may be wondering why I included a suitcase on my list of best luggage locks.
 Well, as I mentioned before, this suitcase is great to use as a giant safe because of the TSA-approved combination lock on the side of the bag.

 Thieves would have a tough time trying to cut through the shell.
-You can even go a step further by purchasing the Lewis N. Clark lock above to connect the suitcase to a fixed object or click here to check out a retractable luggage lock that will get the job done as well.
+You can even go a step further by purchasing the Lewis N. Clark lock above to connect the suitcase to a fixed object or click here #ad to check out a retractable luggage lock at Amazon that will get the job done as well.